Domain name disputes FAQs

 4. How do we check whether the domain name we've chosen is available?

 Lots of different companies can register domain names for you.
-Their search tools will usually let you check many domain extensions at once.
+Their search tools will usually let you check many extensions at once.
 Good places to start include:

 You can also use online tools like Domainr, Domains Bot and Domain Name Soup to come up with ideas for your domain name.